VegaDeftwing/OpGuidesHugoSrc/content/Design/gen.md

 <--->

-Noise maker can make a ton of generative art pieces, as you can see at the right, this is a small sampling using a few of the included presets.
-Can be a pain to get to run as it needs Tensorflow
+Noise maker can make a ton of generative art pieces, as you can see at the right, this is a small sampling using some of the included presets.
+It can be a pain to get to run as it needs Tensorflow.

 <--->